nnellans/bicep-guide/README.md

 # 6. Outputs
 - Use Outputs when you need to return certain values from a deployment
 - Make sure you don't create regular outputs for sensitive data.
 Output values can be accessed by anyone who can view the deployment history.
-They're NOT appropriate for handling secrets
+They're NOT appropriate for handling secrets.
+In this case use the `secure()` decorator
-  - Outputs of type `string` and `object` support the `@secure` decorator starting with Bicep v0.18.4 or later.
-This prevents the value from being logged or displayed in deployment history, Azure portal, or command-line outputs.
 - Instead of passing property values around through outputs, use the `existing` keyword to look up properties of resources that already exist.
 It's a best practice to look up keys from other resources in this way instead of passing them around through outputs.
 You'll always get the most up-to-date data
 - Outputs must set a specific data type
+- Outputs support the following decorators:
+  - `description()`
+  - `discriminator()` for object types
+  - `maxLength()` and `minLength()` for arrays and strings
+  - `maxValue()` and `minValue()` for ints
+  - `metadata()`
+  - `sealed()` for objects
+  - `secure()` for strings and objects
+    - Supported with Bicep v0.18.4 or later
+    - This prevents the value from being logged or displayed in deployment history, Azure portal, or command-line outputs.
-- Starting with Bicep v0.35.1, the `@secure()` decorator is supported on `module` outputs.
+    - Starting with Bicep v0.35.1, the `secure()` decorator is also supported on `module` outputs.
 You can now output secure values from a child module and read them in a parent module

 ```bicep
 output myOutput1 int = myResource4.properties.maxNumberOfRecordSets